 The outbreak of COVID-19 in 2019 caused havoc in many countries worldwide, and it has continued to have a major impact on the business community.
-The Japanese railways industry has seen a decline in revenues due to the decline in passenger traffic, as the movement of people has been severely restricted as a measure to combat the new Corona virus.
-With this in mind, the EBC Railways Commission is keenly aware of the domestic market while considering the post-corona in the future, and European manufacturers and Japanese railways operators are both committed to overcoming the difficulties and aiming for mutual prosperity.
+The Japanese railways industry has seen a decline in revenues due to the decline in passenger traffic, as the movement of people has been recovering but still much lower than the movement before COVID in terms of the commuting to office and school as well as the travelling especially inbound tourists.
+With this in mind, the EBC Railways Committee is keenly aware of the domestic market while considering the post-corona, and European manufacturers and Japanese railways operators are both committed to overcoming the difficulties and aiming for mutual prosperity.

-On the other hand, Japanese railways vehicle manufacturers and railways operators face the reality of decreasing population, limiting the growth of their businesses.
+On the other hand, Japanese railways manufacturers and railways operators face the reality of decreasing population, limiting the growth of their businesses and decreasing human resources for the operations and maintenances.
 Promoting the globalisation of business amid such challenges, expanding the footprint and offering railways vehicles produced in the region at competitive prices rather than producing and exporting from Japan are the only opportunities for further growth.
 In this respect, Japan’s railways can also be globalised, just as Japan’s automobiles industry succeeded in globalising in the previous century.
 Traditional Japanese railways suppliers, however, still lack the know-how, international experience, and production bases in foreign markets and experience with international standards to fully and cost-effectively support this stage of globalisation.
 EU suppliers are known for their global footprint, cutting-edge technology, and high quality standards.
 As a result, these suppliers can be the best partners to ensure that the Japanese railways industry globalises in a competitive environment and that each company grows in the future.

 As global warming progresses, the suspension of railway infrastructure due to extreme weather phenomena is not only a problem in Japan, but also a global problem including the EU.
 In particular, knowledge and know-how leading to sustainable railway projects and CO2 emissions reduction should be shared between the EU and Japan.